-Turner will discuss advances in the basic understanding of mechanical design of materials and components made via additive manufacturing.
-Liu will detail some of the state-of-the-art developments in additive manufacturing for the industrial scale; he has spent the last few years developing polymeric materials specifically for this application.
+Turner will discuss advances in the basic understanding of mechanical design of materials and components made via additive manufacturing, while Liu will detail some of the state-of-the-art developments in additive manufacturing for the industrial scale using specially designed polymeric materials.

 - 11:30 a.m.